davidsilvasmith/kcm/_posts/2016-01-26-launching-careers-and-paths-forward-for-good-people.md

  1. Our long term concern for reps.
 Everyone gets to a certain point of autonomy; then they want to just enjoy life.
 As a company we need to know what that is for you.
 Some people want to develop large incomes.
 Others want a few thousand a month in income through their retirement so they can fish.

-If you’d like to sit down to see more specifically if there is a fit between you and KCM, send me an email Toddkrajniak@krajniakcapital.com or give us a call at 517.204.9140 to schedule a time to meet.
+If you’d like to sit down to see more specifically if there is a fit between you and KCM, send me an email [Toddkrajniak@krajniakcapital.com](toddkrajniak@krajniakcapital.com) or give us a call at 517.204.9140 to schedule a time to meet.

-Happy to help,
+Happy to help,<br>
-Todd Krajniak
+Todd Krajniak<br>
 CEO

 {% include become-a-rep-signup.html %}